hlmeS/itm387k/index.md

 1. The process modeling procedures are very similar to lab 5.
 You should end up with the following process for Scenario B (and similar for Scenario A).
   ![Process Overiew](images/lab6/LinReg_Process.png)
-2. The model parameters and node confugration are shown in the following images.
+2. The model parameters and node configuration are shown in the following images.
   - After retrieving the data, we set the role of the sales price as our label.
 (In supervised learning, the label is what we are trying to predict. )
   ![Set Role](images/lab6/LinReg_SetRole.png)
-  - When training multivariate linear regression model (model with more than one feature), we need to normalize our features to remove any bias from features.
+  - When training multivariate linear regression models (models with more than one feature), we need to normalize our features to remove any bias from features.
 If we didn't do this, the model would naturally consider apartment size (about 2000-4000 sq.ft.) to be more significant than the number of bedrooms (around 0-5 bedrooms).
-The image belows shows how to apply the Z-score normalization for a subset of features.
-(I prefer to not normalize my label here.)
+The image below shows how to apply the Z-score normalization for a subset of features.
+(I prefer to not normalize my label.)
   ![Normalize](images/lab6/LinReg_Norm.png)
   - Once normalized, we can split the data into training and test data (between 60/40 and 80/20).
   ![Split Data](images/lab6/LinReg_Split.png)
-  - Having the training data, we will train out linear regression model.
-Make sure so set the polynomial degree to `1` and adjusting your coeggicient limits (`-/+ 1.0E8` seems like a good option here due to normalized features and large housing prices).
+  - Having the training data, we will train our linear regression model.
+Make sure to set the polynomial degree to `1` and adjust your coefficient limits (`-/+ 1.0E8` seems like a good option here due to normalized features and large housing prices).
   ![Polynomial Parameters](images/lab6/LinReg_PolyReg.png)
   - We will apply the learned regression line to the test data and evaluate the performance (use pregression performance here) using the root mean squared error and the absolute error.
   ![Performance Evaluation Parameters](images/lab6/LinReg_PerfParam.png)